NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 $ kubectl create secret docker-registry $SECRET_NAME -n default --docker-server="https://index.docker.io/v1/" --docker-username=$USER_NAME --docker-password=$USER_TOKEN --docker-email=$USER_EMAIL
 ```

-### Add the Secret to the NNFContainerProfile
+### Add the Secret to the NnfContainerProfile

-The administrator must add an `imagePullSecrets` list to the NNFContainerProfile
+The administrator must add an `imagePullSecrets` list to the NnfContainerProfile
 resource that was created for this user's containerized application.

 The following profile shows the placement of the `readonly-red-rock-slushy` secret